 DC Motor Control with Arduino

-This article will give you more in-depth information about DC Motor, its working and interfacinh it with Arduino usinh L293D IC.
+This article will give you more in-depth information about DC Motor, its working and interfacing it with Arduino using L293D IC.

 Controlling Micro Servo Motor with Arduino UNO and L293D Motor Driver Shield